Walking Pad Maintenance & Repair

 Video

-If the belt starts to drift one way or another, you take an Alan wrench and tighten the side which is too tight / close (not not the side with slack).
+If the belt starts to drift one way or another, you take an Allen wrench and tighten the side which is too tight / close (not the side with slack).
 This pulls the belt away from that too-tight side towards the slack side.
 Think of it as if you created a slope that the belt rolls down.
 Do quarter turns clock-wise while the belt is running, wait 15 seconds to see if it fixes itself, and do another quarter turn if not (repeat until it's fixed).
 Then you just leave it - it's something I don't understand, not "undoing" the tightening after the fix, but whatever - you just leave it.
 This situation happens say once every week or two, is something you do with all the treadmills; necessary evil.

 Also!
 A sloppy belt-adjustment leads to early motor, bearings, or drive-belt failure.
 It puts too much strain on one side, angles the rolling pin, and causes downstream degradation.
 Signs of this are jerky motions, squeaking or grinding, and smells.
 And make sure the belt is not-too-tight, not-too-loose (I'll make a video soon, Google it for now).